-The Financial Services Regulatory Authority of Ontario (FSRA) is committed to protecting the public interest, and safeguarding public confidence and trust, in financial services in Ontario.
-The Consumer Advisory Panel is an important part of delivering on this commitment.
+The Financial Services Regulatory Authority of Ontario (FSRA) is committed to protecting your interest as a consumer and promoting your confidence and trust in financial services in Ontario.
+The Consumer Advisory Panel (the Panel) plays an important role in helping FSRA pursue this commitment.

 Terms of reference

-The Terms of Reference for the Consumer Advisory Panel guide the panel and its members in the execution of their duties.
+The Terms of Reference for the Panel, guide the Panel and its members in the execution of their duties.

-According to the Panel’s Terms of Reference, the Panel must oversee the production of an annual report by the Consumer Office, which outlines the Panel’s key activities for that year.
+The Panel must oversee the production of an annual report by the Consumer Office, which outlines the Panel’s key activities for that year.
 You can view all annual reports below.